Aims & Objectives

 Beer is typically consumed in moderation by the overwhelming majority of people.

-Australian beer is made from natural ingredients sourced from Australian farms - including 1,000,000 tonnes of malting barley and 600 tonnes of hops each year - and is internationally-renowned for its environmentally-sustainable production.
+Australian beer is made from natural ingredients sourced from Australian farms - including 200,000 tonnes of malt (from barley) and 600 tonnes of hops each year - and is internationally-renowned for its environmentally-sustainable production.

-In fact, Australian beer generates $16.9 billion in economic activity each year - accounting for 1.02% of GDP.
+In fact, Australian beer generates $16.5 billion in economic activity each year - accounting for almost 12% of GDP.

 The Brewers Association has commissioned research into the economic contribution of the beer industry in Australia and drawn upon research by independent and authoritative bodies on consumption trends and health issues.